The definition of stigma in the Merriam Webster Dictionary is “a mark of shame or discredit.”

 “If you just got more sunshine, you’d feel better.”

-I have several invisible disabilities.
-No one can see the fibromyalgia and chronic fatigue syndrome.
+I have several invisible conditions.
+No one can see the chronic pain.
 I look fine on the outside, other than looking tired.
-No one can see the anxiety or depression that ebbs and flows.
+No one can see the mental illnesses that ebbs and flows.
 I can still smile.
-No one can see what’s going on with my brain and ears but I can assure you, it’s not pleasant.
 Sometimes I am left feeling judged and misunderstood by others, even though I know it’s because of their own lack of knowledge.
 I try to educate others, as best I can, when I can.
 Some people are very receptive to that and want to understand and others are dismissive and still choose to believe what they (falsely) think.
 I try to spend more time with those who understand and less time being with and worrying about those who don’t.
 It’s always a work in progress.
 And really, it is impossible to put everything I experience into words.

-I am trying to live a stigma free life and reject those false assumptions about me and not internalize them.
-I refuse to believe what I know is not true.
-I should not have to feel “less than”.
-I have no reason to feel ashamed.
-And I have no reason to be blamed.
-In addition to this, I also work to educate myself about others and continue to learn about other social stigmas such as age, race, developmental disabilities, gender identity, religious identity, etc. I have learned a lot these last few years about not judging others, no matter what their situation.
+I try to live a stigma free life.
+I also work to educate myself about others and continue to learn about other social stigmas such as age, race, developmental disabilities, gender identity, etc. I have learned a lot these last few years about not judging others, no matter what their situation.
 I have become much more aware and understanding and encourage others to do the same.

-I know my disabilities do not define me.
+I know my illnesses do not define me.
 They are a part of me now.
 But they are not the only thing about me.
-I have a growing list of coping mechanisms and wellness tools.
-I like any kind of writing and journaling.
-I like to focus on creating art (and collecting supplies!) when I’m able to.
-I like to be out in nature when I can.
-And I am dedicated to my prayer life and growing my relationship with God.
+I have many interests and I am constantly nurturing my relationship with God.

 Progress, not perfection.